 Do you know much about tamarind?
 I didn’t, only that I saw it in a drink once at the grocery store.
 I’ve seen it mentioned in recipes here and there, but just didn’t know much since I have memory of it.
 So, when I saw this product in the store, and saw how simple it was, I thought it was time to give it a go.
 I sampled a small amount (big mistake), but here’s what I can say: If you can’t have soy, this would be a good soy “taste” replacement.
 It’s a lot thicker than soy sauce, which is why it’s a replacement for taste rather than texture.
 You should also know there seemed to be hints of sour as well, and not in a bad way.
 Our low/no sugar kid ate this and really enjoyed it.

-Allergy Status: Gluten Free, Dairy Free, Egg Free, Soy Free, Yeast Free, Paleo, GAPs, AIP
+Allergy Status: Wheat/Gluten Free, Dairy Free, Egg Free, Soy Free, Nut Free, Peanut Free, Yeast Free, Cane/Refined Sugar Free, Sesame Free, Low Histamine, Nightshade Free, Diabetic Friendly, Paleo, AIP

 1 pound Ground Pork